goombalab/goombalab.github.io/_posts/2025-06-09-improving-length-generalization.md

 ## Interventions to Enable Length Generalization
 The unexplored states hypothesis indicates that length generalization can be achieved not by changing the architecture or its mechanisms, but by training the model on a more diverse set of state distributions - in particular, on the distributions that arise when rolling out the state recurrence on long sequences.
 To do so, we could directly train the model on longer sequences, but this might not always be possible due to GPU memory constraints or due to lack of sufficiently long training sequences.

 In our work we explore simple interventions on the <em>initial state</em> of the recurrence $h_{-1}$.
 Most modern architectures assume a zero initial state in the recurrence ($h_{-1}=0$).
 We study four interventions on the initial state which increase the diversity of states that the model explores during training.
-Note that using a non-zero initial state is equivalent to starting to process the sequence with some previous context.
+Note that using a non-zero initial state can be interpreted as starting to process the sequence with some previous context.

 The four training interventions can be seen as sampling the initial state $h_{-1}$ from four different distributions that progressively get closer to the distribution of attainable states:
-1. <strong>Random Noise</strong>: The state is initialized with an IID Gaussian with zero mean and a chosen standard deviation (using the same mean / standard deviation for all layers and heads).
+1. <strong>Random Noise</strong>: The state is initialized with an IID Gaussian with zero mean and a constant standard deviation (using the same mean / standard deviation for all layers and heads).
 2. <strong>Fitted Noise</strong>: During training, we record the mean and standard deviation of the final states of the sequences across all layers and heads.
 Then, we initialize the state with an IID Gaussian distribution with mean and standard deviation fitted to the ones seen during training (using a different mean / standard deviation for each layer and head).
-3. <strong>State Passing</strong>: We use the final state of a previous (unrelated) sequence as the initial state (note that this is equivalent to sampling from the distribution of attainable states at the training context $T$).
+3. <strong>State Passing</strong>: We use the final state of a previous (unrelated) sequence as the initial state.
+These states are obtained by rolling the state recurrence on a given sequence (similar to what happens in validation when processing long sequences), and thus this intervention samples *attainable* states.
 4. <strong>Truncated Backpropagation Through Time (TBTT)</strong> <d-cite key="TBTT_1990"></d-cite> <d-cite key="TBTT_sutskever"></d-cite>: In this case, we split a long sequence into smaller chunks, and use the final state of each chunk as the initial state of the next one.
 This is equivalent to processing the whole sequence, yet stopping the gradient propagation between chunks.

 The following figures show the results of post-training the official Mamba-2 models for 100 steps (~0.02% of pre-training budget) with each intervention: